 RULE 6.0 THE CATCHER

-6.01 Catchers Maximum Number of Innings.
-Catchers will be allowed a maximum of 2 innings per game.
+6.01 Catcher’s Maximum Number of Innings: Catchers will be allowed a maximum of four (4) innings per game.

-6.03 Courtesy runner - The coach has the option to utilize a courtesy runner to allow the catcher to put on his equipment if there are 2 outs in the inning.
+6.04 Courtesy Runner: The coach has the option to utilize a courtesy runner to allow the catcher to put his equipment if there are two (2) outs in the inning.
 Runner selected will be the player who made the last batted out.

 RULE 7.0 THE RUNNER